Andy Murray: What's next for the two-time Wimbledon champion? When can you see him on Sky Sports Tennis?

 He has also been a French Open finalist but lost out in 2016 to Djokovic.

-Murray could go and play a series of Challenger events during Madrid and Rome and then the possibility of returning to the grass at Surbiton June 2-9 as he begins his preparation for Wimbledon in July.
+Murray could go and play a series of Challenger events if he skips Madrid and Rome and then there is the possibility of returning to the grass at Surbiton June 2-9 as he begins his preparations for Wimbledon in July.

+Murray will return to the home of arguably his greatest memories in the sport when he steps out on the hallowed turf at the All England Club for what will be the last time.

+He will arrive on Centre Court in what is bound to be an emotional moment for the 2013 and 2016 champion.

 Sky Sports has confirmed a new home for tennis in the UK and Ireland, with Sky Sports Tennis on Sky and NOW, making tennis content available all day, every day for fans.